gvwilson/sdxpy/src/intro/index.md

 ---
 syllabus:
--   The complexity of a system increases more rapidly than the number of parts it contains.
+-   The complexity of a system increases more rapidly than its size.
 -   The best way to learn design is to study examples, and the best programs to use as examples are the ones programmers use every day.
--   These lessons assume readers already understand the basics of Python and want to learn how to write larger programs, or are looking for material to use in software design classes that they teach.
+-   These lessons assume readers can write small programs and want to write larger ones, or are looking for material to use in software design classes that they teach.
 -   All of the content is free to read and re-use under open licenses, and all royalties from sales of this book will go to charity.